parisbible/parisbible.github.io/_posts/2023-05-12-PBPCorrect-a-Thon-Besancon1-BeineckeMs1100.md

 ![Figure 3: Example of long letters at the bottom line of 7v in the Beinecke MS 1100 manuscript.](/assets/PBP_Beinecke1100_Figure3.png)
 <br>
-Fig. 3: Example of long letters on the bottom line of Beinecke MS 1100, folio 7v.
+Fig. 3: Example of descenders in the bottom line of Beinecke MS 1100, folio 7v.

 <br>